diogoff/trackml-100/README.md

 ## Fun facts

-Some time during the competition, I went to library at my university and bumped into this stack of CERN proceedings from the 1970s:
+Some time during the competition, I went to the library at my university and bumped into this stack of CERN proceedings from the 1970s:

 <p align="center"><img src="https://raw.githubusercontent.com/diogoff/trackml-100/master/images/proceedings.jpg"></p>